jonasbergqvist/saas-cms-visual-builder-workshop/README.md

 ## Get a SaaS CMS Instance from Optimizely
 Visual Builder is part of CMS 13, which only exist for SaaS CMS at the moment.
 CMS 13 will be released later for PaaS CMS.
 You will have to reach out to Optimizely to get a SaaS CMS instance to be able to use Visual Builder in this guide.

-## Create an Experience using Visual Builder in Optimizely CMS
-We will start with creating an experience in the SaaS CMS.

-### Create API Client in SaaS CMS
+## Create API Client in SaaS CMS

-1. Got to "API Clients" in the SaaS CMS UI: /ui/Optimizely.Cms.Service.Security.Turnstile.UI/Clients/
+### 1. Got to "API Clients" in the SaaS CMS UI: /ui/Optimizely.Cms.Service.Security.Turnstile.UI/Clients/
 ![image](https://github.com/user-attachments/assets/e11ca5be-f6e9-43f9-b297-f37169996206)

-2. Add a value in "Client ID" and click "Create".
+### 2. Add a value in "Client ID" and click "Create".
 ![image](https://github.com/user-attachments/assets/0bfc8c67-1d5a-4f7e-9ffb-d688077099d7)
 A value will now be shown in the "Client secret" textbox.
 Copy both the "Client ID" and "Client secret" so you can store the values temporarily, for example in notepad.

-### Create 'Element' content-type using REST API
+## Create 'Element' content-type using REST API
 Content-types can be created using REST APIs.
 We will create a content-type of type "element".
 Element is similar to a block, but used in Visual Builder.

-#### 1. Create access token using Client ID and secret
+### 1. Create access token using Client ID and secret
 ![image](https://github.com/user-attachments/assets/aab7f009-aa4d-447a-a242-bdd4687de883)
 /_cms/preview2/contenttypes

-#### 2. Create element using access token
+### 2. Create element using access token

-##### Authentication: Use Barer Token with Token
+#### Authentication: Use Barer Token with Token
 ![image](https://github.com/user-attachments/assets/385c3988-69a4-402e-b921-c7ac840924a6)

-##### Headers: Use Content-Type: application/json
+#### Headers: Use Content-Type: application/json
 ![image](https://github.com/user-attachments/assets/9e029390-78b5-4004-9419-753b4e481312)

 #### Body: Use raw / json